Frequently Asked Questions

 Read more about the EPA’s Underground Injection Control (UIC) Program here.

 Yes.
 Depending on which state an injection well is located, either the US or state Environmental Protection Agency regulates the construction, operation, permitting, and closure of injection wells.

-Depending on which state the injection well is located, either the US or state Environmental Protection Agency issues a permit.
+Depending on which state the injection well is located, either the US or state Environmental Protection Agency, or both issue a permit.

 Operators of Class II Injection Wells file for a permit with the EPA.
-Before the permit is issued, the injection project is closely studied by engineers and then further reviewed by various oversight entities.
+Before the permit is issued, the injection project is closely studied and reviewed by various oversight entities.